QuakeEngines/MHQuakeSpasm/README.md

 The primary purpose of this fork is to take this renderer and lift it up to a higher-quality and higher-performance implementation.
 QuakeSpasm itself already takes steps in that direction with it's lightmapped surface and alias model paths, so this is just a logical evolution towards the rest of the way.
 At the same time the various legacy codepaths will be removed to clean up and simplify the renderer.

 The intent is feature-parity with QuakeSpasm, but it is a work in progress.
-At times some features may be removed to allow for simplification of the critical codepaths, with the removed features then being brought back in once the key work is complete.
-This temporary removal is not and should not be interpreted as meaning that the removed feature is permanently gone.
+At times some features may be removed to allow for simplification of critical codepaths, with removed features then being brought back in once key work is complete.
+This temporary removal does not mean and should not be misinterpreted as meaning that any removed feature is permanently gone.
+Likewise there is no implicit promise that a removed feature will definitely be restored.

 ## FAQ